-Depending on your individual needs, you might benefit from a multivitamin for women over 50 to ensure you’re hitting your daily target for a broad range of vital nutrients.
+Depending on your individual needs, you might benefit from ourmultivitamins for women to ensure you’re hitting your daily target for a broad range of vital nutrients.
 Or, you might be getting enough of certain nutrients (like calcium and iron) from your diet, but you need help with others (such as vitamin D and omega-3s).
 If you’re unsure what nutrients you need as an older adult, talk to your healthcare professional.

 This information is only for educational purposes and is not medical advice.
 Consult your health care provider for more information.

 † These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.